Eyeless in Gaza (band): 1979-1982: avant-garde beginnings

+Bates was working as a hospital porter and Becker as a laboratory technician when the two met, having simultaneously been turned down for membership in the Nuneaton band Bron Area.
+They began making music together as Eyeless in Gaza in February 1980, both singing and playing multiple instruments.
+The band name is a reference to the novel Eyeless in Gaza by Aldous Huxley (which in turn was influenced by John Milton's Samson Agonistes).

 Early sessions resulted in the tracks included on their first EP, Kodak Ghosts Run Amok, which they pressed, packaged and marketed entirely by themselves, inspired by the manufacturing and promotion instructions provided on Scritti Politti's Skank Bloc Bologna EP.

-During mid-1980, Bates was interviewed by John Balance of Coil (band) for his former zine Stabmental where he explained their origin as a band from the "independent scene".
-Within a year they had recorded two albums and set up their own record label, Ambivalent Scale, in order to release limited edition cassettes of assorted solo works, other local Nuneaton groups and each member's separate collaborations with other musicians."Bop eye interview" by T.G., Bop eye, early 1981 (archived on EIG homepage) (Both Becker and Bates released solo albums on cassettes between 1979 and 1981.)
+Bates later acknowledged their origin as a band from the "independent scene".
+Within a year Eyeless in Gaza had recorded two albums and set up their own record label, Ambivalent Scale, in order to release limited edition cassettes of assorted solo works, other local Nuneaton groups and each member's separate collaborations with other musicians.
+(Both Becker and Bates released solo albums on cassettes between 1979 and 1981.)

 Following the release of "Kodak Ghosts Run Amok", Eyeless in Gaza signed to Cherry Red Records, releasing their debut album Photographs as Memories in February 1981.
 Briefly intended to feature with Classix Nouveaux, Theatre of Hate, Shock, and Naked Lunch in the 2002 Review package tour of that year, they decided to pull out, having decided that "futurism (was) not for Eyeless in Gaza."
-For the next two years, they would pursue a resolutely independent path of their own as regards both recording and playing live, and deliberately retaining their day jobs in order to "help keep (their) feet on the ground (and) in touch with reality."
+For the next two years, they would pursue a resolutely independent path of their own as regards both recording and playing live, and deliberately retaining their day jobs.

-Becker would later recall that "the music was always constantly changing in style: punk, thrashy, atmospheric, ambient, dense, sparse, folky, poppy and even a tinge of avant-garde."
-The duo became known for their unconventional arrangements and instrumentation (which sometimes included toy instruments for reasons of cheapness and sonic effectiveness) and for Bates' passionate vocals, which at times were howled, whispered, or stammered.
-In a 1996 interview with Omega magazine, Bates would reflect that the early music "was much more like letting the djinn come out of the lamp, liberating all the rage I had inside of me.
-I had a lot of hostility, a lot of things to voice, just in order to designate this hostility.
-Just things that had to get out systematically.
-And it got out painfully, like a clearing.
-Because I was so frightened to communicate through music.
-They said to me... at the beginning... that I could not do it.
-It was not right.
-That was not what must be done.
-That is was a hollow activity.
-As they told me all this, when I played music, it came out like a rage scream, a disgusting cry, a dislike for myself... in fact, it was like that most of the time, when I think about it..."